 On the last day of the festival we hold a morning service at 10:30am that, as is the case on Passover and Shavuot, includes a Yizkor memorial service.
 This service is followed by a light lunch.

 Of special note is our congregational celebration of Simchat Torah.
 During the service, numerous members of the congregation are invited to carry the Torah around the sanctuary for the various Hakafot.
-In joyous celebration of finishing the annual cycle of reading from the Torah and beginning it once again we unroll the entire Torah so our community can see it stretching from the ark all the way down into the congregation.
-Every member of the congregation is invited to participate in supporting the scroll as it is unrolled and participates in the special blessings as we finish the cycle of reading and begin it anew.
+In joyous celebration of finishing the annual cycle of reading from the Torah and beginning it once again we unroll the entire Torah so our community can see it stretching around the entire sanctuary.
+Every member of the congregation is invited to participate in supporting the scroll as it is unrolled, and participates in the special blessings as we finish the cycle of reading and begin it anew.
 This evening is a highlight of the year for our TSTI family members of all ages.

 Our Chanukah observance takes place on the Shabbat that falls during the festival of lights.
-In addition to the traditional Shabbat worship we celebrate with special Chanukah songs, a communal lighting of the Chanukah menorah and special treats for the kids.
+In addition to the traditional Shabbat worship we celebrate with special young family programming, guest artists, singing Chanukah songs, lighting of the Chanukah menorah and special treats for all.

 Tu Bishvat, also known as The Birthday for the Trees, the 15th day of the Hebrew month of Sh’vat has come to be connected to Jewish Environmentalism.
 Our Green Team has led TSTI’s commitment to educating our community and making significant changes within our building.